Private Number Plates and DVLA Personalised Registrations

 - The letter ‘Q’ was only used in special cases when vehicles had unknown manufacturing dates.

-The suffix registration system added the concept of letters to determine the year of registration of UK cars.
-This use of letters to identify age carried on even after the Suffix system ended and was adopted by the prefix registration system - the difference being that prefix plates used the letter identifier at the start of the plate.
+This use of letters to identify age carried on even after the Suffix system ended and was adopted by the prefix registration system.
+The difference is that prefix plates used the letter identifier at the start of the plate.

 New suffix number plates were added every year until 1966.
 After this, suffix plates were added twice a year until their end date in July 1983.